 A year ago, I bought my first pair of Vibram Fivefingers and went running over snow-covered trails.
 I soon transitioned from the vibrams to a purely barefoot style, then began to mix up barefoot and shod running days.
 I’ve seen a number of positive changes in my running, and I think that adopting a minimalist style is the single best thing a runner can do to improve his or her imperfect form.

-I’m always looking for something to hack, so when I heard about minimalist running, I thought I’d give it a try.
+I’m always looking for something to hack2, so when I heard about minimalist running, I thought I’d give it a try.
 What ultimately sold me on the idea was the book Born to Run.
-Read it, even if you have no interest in minimalist running.
+I recommend it, even if you have no interest in minimalist running.
 It’s more a documentary than anything else, and it focuses on the Tarahumara and the history of ultrarunning.
 Throw in a bit of evolutionary anthropology, and it hooked me.
 But propaganda aside, the core tenant of minimalist running is simple: humans evolved to run, and shoes interfere with our mechanics.
 In my experience, this is true.
-Running with minimalist shoes (or even better, barefoot) calls forward the problems with your form.
-You won’t get away with bad technique — your body will stop you first, through pain and discomfort.
+Running with minimalist shoes (or barefoot) highlights the problems with your form.
+You won’t get away with bad technique.
+Your body will stop you first, through pain and discomfort.

 The transition comes at a cost.
 You won’t be able to run so far as you’d like.
 Not at first.
 And if you attempt to push through discomfort without adjusting your form, you’ll probably hurt yourself.
 I did that a few times, early on.
 But if you take your time, and make adjustments as required, you’ll end up in quite a good place.
 I now have confidence that my form — while not perfect — asymptotically approaches the ideal.
 I know that I’m minimizing the stress under which I put my body, particularly on long runs.
-I feel the ground beneath my feet, and smile.
-I’ve found the phenomenology of minimalist running to be enormously valuable, against my initial expectations.
+I’ve also found the sensory experience of minimalist running to be enormously fun, against my initial expectations.

-So give it a try.
-This post hasn’t delved into specific recommendations (that’s rather a large topic), but my favorite minimalist shoes are the Merrell Trail Gloves.
+If you give it a try, my favorite minimalist shoes are the Merrell Trail Gloves.
 For more information, the minimalist running google group is a great place to look around.
 Perhaps in a later post I’ll discuss shoe choice and how to manage a transition to the minimalist style.